Understanding how profile merging works in BlueConic

-Determining that two customer profiles belong to the same visitor is the key to profile merging.
-For best results, you should target profile properties that are most guaranteed to be unique like, for example, the e-mail address of the visitor.
-While two profiles containing the same first and last name likely means that the visitor profiles belong to the same person, it is at the same time possible that you are dealing with two different visitors who have the same first and last name.
-It is therefore important that you create merge rules that are logical and that are most likely to uniquely identify visitor profiles that belong to the same person.
-When the profile merge rules are not able to determine that a visitor with multiple profiles is the same person, they will continue to have multiple visitor profiles that are updated based on the channel(s) they visit in your BlueConic universe.
+Determining that two customer profiles belong to the same individual is the key to profile merging.
+For best results, you should target profile properties that are most guaranteed to be unique such as, for example, a combination of the customer's email address plus a customer ID or mobile phone number.
+Use IP checking for additional matching.
+While two profiles containing the same first and last name likely means that the customer profiles belong to the same person, it is also possible that you are dealing with two different individuals who have the same first and last name.
+It is therefore important that you create merge rules that are logical and that are most likely to uniquely identify customer profiles belonging to the same person.
+When the profile merge rules are not able to determine that a customer with multiple profiles is the same person, they will continue to have multiple customer profiles that are updated based on which of your channel(s) they visit.

 The profiles are merged together.
 The result after the merge is:

 Merging is a powerful tool.
 To ensure that merges happen accurately, in real time, and at scale, BlueConic has some guardrails in place.

 There are several reasons you would want to merge profiles that have been determined to belong to the same person.
 By gathering together all the profile properties and their values in one profile, you create a richer BlueConic customer profile that contains the most complete information about the individual's behavior across multiple channels.
 This makes it possible to target more meaningful dialogues at this customer or visitor.

 Profile merging also reduces the total number of unified profiles in the BlueConic database, which can improve BlueConic's performance.
 By streamlining your profiles using profile merging, you also guarantee that segment values are as realistic as possible.